daanzu/kaldi_ag_training/README.md

 * The training commands (`run.*.sh`) accept many optional parameters.
 More info later.

     * `--stage n` : Skip to given stage

+* I decided to try to treat the docker image as evergreen, and keep the things liable to change a lot like scripts in the git repo instead.

 ## License